Planning a Kitchen Renovation during Coronavirus Lockdown

 5. Sit back and relax.
 In the meantime, we will produce a full quote with drawings of your new kitchen that will help you visualise your refurbished space.
 The quote will be broken down in to separate sections that detail appliances, cabinets, worktops and labour charges in full, including vat and with no hidden extras.
 This is a free service and we will email this to you as a pdf document.

 6. Make a coffee and check through the quote and drawings.
 Want to make some changes?
 No problem – send us the list of things to revise and we will send it back to you as soon as we can.

 So now you have your quote and drawings and you’re happy with them.
 What next?

 Ideally you will want to see our shop display and perhaps look at samples.
 As and when this is considered to be possible, we can organise a carefully orchestrated visit to our Muswell Hill shop and make everything available to you in a manner that is safe and convenient while observing the relevant social distancing.

-I hope you enjoyed my post and if you are planning a kitchen renovation and have questions why not leave me those in the comments section below this post, otherwise feel free to give me a call.
+I hope you enjoyed my post and if you are planning a kitchen renovation and have questions why not send an email or feel free to give me a call.
 In the meantime stay safe.